Use Microsoft Entra ID

 • Device Access: ‘Not used’

-Click the Next button at the bottom of this page to continue.
+Click the Update button at the bottom of this page to activate your settings.

 Realms

-You need to configure the relevant realms for EAP-TTLS/PAP authentication before users will be able to authentication.
+Here you will need to configure the realm(s) you wish to use for EAP-TTLS/PAP authentication before users will be able to authentication.

-Once configured, users will then log in using the username of ‘<username>@<domain>’, usually this matches their email address.
+Once configured, users must log in using the username format ‘<username>@<domain>’, often this matches their email address.

 As an example, ‘bob’ in a domain ‘example.com’ would log in with the username bob@example.com.